 What you can expect to experience while on the job

-Employment of hazardous materials removal workers is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.
-About 5,800 openings for hazardous materials removal workers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More
+Employment of hazardous materials removal workers is projected to show little or no change from 2021 to 2031.
+Despitelimitedemployment growth, about 5,700 openings for hazardous materials removal workers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available